 Ask yourself why you want to push a student into a new space in their practice before you take action to do so.
 Sit with the reasoning to feel if it comes from a place of love or of ego.

-When you do challenge a student, check in with him or her to insure they feel comfortable throughout the adjustment or verbal cue.
+As a procedure when you give a challenge and keep your student safe, check in with him or her to insure they feel comfortable throughout the adjustment or verbal cue.
 Try and do so somewhat intimately, instead of involving the class for ego.
 Keep the intentions pure for growth in a specific posture or series, take your time to listen and you and your student’s practice will flourish.

 © Copyright – Aura Wellness Center – Publications Division